Big Picture Thinking

 Reflective Practice and Professional Identity

-Show awareness of one’s own individual differences and functional emotional developmental capacities, including preferred interactive styles and tendencies under stress (i.e., what helps you stay regulated), and how this affects your ability to support individuals in developing higher FEDCs.
+Analyze one’s individual differences and functional emotional developmental capacities by describing one’s own preferred interactive styles, regulatory needs, and tendencies under stress related to one's ability to support individuals in developing FEDCs 1-9.

-Display high ethical behaviors and standards of practice, including adherence to confidentiality requirements and informed consent, as well as demonstrating an understanding of the limits of one’s scope of practice.
+Identify and demonstrate three examples of highly ethical behaviors and standards of practice, such as: adhering to confidentiality requirements and informed consent, demonstrating an understanding of the limits of one’s scope of practice, identifying and reducing bias, and avoiding ableist or otherwise discriminatory terminology.